BEST : A decision tree algorithm that handles missing values: Branch-Exclusive Splits Trees (BEST)

-If a data set contains missing values on predictor $X_j$ but no predictor can help define the region with no missing value, we can add a new predictor $X_{m+1}$ to the model as our \textit{gating variable}.
+Doing so, predictors with missing values can be handled easily as BEST will partition the data according to that predictor only in regions where it does not contain missing value.
+If a data set contains missing values on predictor $X_j$ but no predictor can help define the region with no missing value, we can add a new predictor $X_{m+1}$ to the model as our gating variable.
 This new predictor is a dummy variable such that $X_{i,m+1} = 0$ if $X_{i,j}$ is missing and 1 if not.
 Doing so, we effectively add $M_j$ as defined in section \ref{NA}, as a predictor in the model and thus will be defined as follows in the rest of the text.
-Then, BEST will only consider splitting on $X_j$ in the subspace defined by $M_{j} = 1$.
+Then, BEST will only consider splitting on $X_j$ in the subspace defined by $M_{j} = 1$ as illustrated in figure \ref{NoGating}.
 Multiple dummy variables are added to the model if multiple predictors contain missing values.
-Doing so allows us to analyse the individual importance of the missing patterns $M$.
+Doing so also allows us to analyse the individual importance of the missing patterns $M$.

+Finally, some insight on the data structure can be used to force some variable to be partitioned upon before others which is another application of BEST not described in this article.
+The result is a tree-structured classification model where some split variables are branch-exclusives.
+Even though we do not further mention it, the construction described below could be used for regression trees as well.